eaglgenes101/formic-forest-specification/README.md

 Fungi do not stack.
 If multiple fungi are placed into a cell at once, collision resolution proceeds as if only one were placed in.
 Putting fungus in a cell already containing fungus will destroy the old fungus and create a new one.
 Fungus is destroyed if it shares its cell with any other object.

 A queen ant that stays or moves into a cell will pick up all contained and/or placed food in that cell.
-However, if a worker does the same, it can only pick up one of these pieces, and the rest are simply lost forever.
+However, if a worker does the same, she can only pick up one of these pieces, and the rest are simply lost forever.
 If no ants are available to pick up the food, then only one food remains in the cell, with the rest lost forever.

 Submission
 ======